 There are plenty of vacation homes available in Orlando.
 These are ideal if you’re looking for more space or if you’re travelling with multiple families.
 The cost can be quite reasonable when you split it with different people.

 - Bryan’s Spanish Cove By Diamond Resorts

 Planning a trip to Disney World on a budget can be tricky since you have limited control over ticket prices.
 That said, there are a few ways to save if you’re flexible.
 Hopefully, one of these methods will work for you.

 Disney World has dynamic pricing for their tickets.
 That means the cost changes depending on how busy the parks are.
 For example, during the food festival in the fall, Epcot prices tend to be higher.
 As you can imagine, peak times such as spring break, the summer, and Christmas also see higher pricing.
 Mind you, the price difference from off-peak to peak is only US $10-15, so don’t stress too much about it.

 Disney wants you to stay in its parks for as long as possible, and they offer you huge discounts if you do so.
-For example, 4-day tickets (one park per day) cost $412 or $103 per day.
-In contrast, a 10-day ticket is $520 ($52 per day).
+For example, 4-day tickets (one park per day) cost $1093 per day.
+In contrast, a 10-day ticket is $55 per day.
 That’s pretty much half the price.
-Not everyone will want to stay that long in the parks, but it’s just one strategy that can help you save some money.
+Not all guests will want to stay that long in the parks, but it’s just one strategy that can help you save some money.
 Note that park hopper tickets cost more.